Planting is easy, just dig, drop & done!

 As far as planting time, as long as you put your bulbs in before Thanksgiving, you'll have spring bloomers.
 We don't foresee another heat wave so now thru mid-November is a great time to get them into the ground!
 When storing bulbs, keep them in a paper bag in a cool environment until planting time.

 Ensure that your soil has good drainage, bulbs don’t like to be standing in water.
-We recommend loosen the soil before planting and work in either our Eureka Planting Mix or Pro-Pot for containers.
+We recommend loosen the soil before planting and work in either our Eureka Planting Mix or Master's Pro-Potting Soil for containers.

 A general rule of thumb for planting depth is twice the height of the bulb.
 Plant large bulbs an average of 5 inches apart and small bulbs roughly 2 to 3 inches apart, pointy side up.
 For Fritillarias, because of their size and shape, plant them on their sides to keep them from collecting water and rotting.
 Mother Nature will take care of the rest!

-Before placing the bulbs, fertilize with either Master Nursery’s Bulb Food 5-10-5 or E.B.
-Stone Organics Bulb Food 4-6-4, adding an amount in each hole dug, underneath the bulb.
+Before placing the bulbs fertilize with E.B.
+Stone Organics Bulb Food 4-6-4, adding an amount in each hole dug underneath the bulb.
 And don’t forget your bulbs from last year as well, this will help to maximize flower production for another year of stunners!
 Both fertilizers contain bone meal but for the old-fashioned gardeners out there, we have Master Nursery’s Bone Meal 1-15-0 in stock.
 High in phosphorus, bone meal is great for strengthening roots and stems on not only your bulbs, but sweet peas and bareroot too!

 Cover bulbs level with the surrounding soil.
 Don’t “hill up” over the bulb or leave a sinkhole for a water pocket to form.
 After planting, water in your bulbs.
 A thorough watering encourages deep root growth and the sooner the roots develop, the faster your bulbs can tolerate cold and frost.